What is a window mullion?

 Difference between a mullion and a transom

 There’s a significant difference between what is a window mullion and what a window transom is.
-Mullions are vertical crossbars that run through a door or a window while a transom is usually a horizontal structural beam or bar, or a crosspiece, that separates a door from a window above it.
+Mullions are vertical crossbars that run through a door or a window while a transom is usually a horizontal structural beam or bar.
+For example, in windows and doors, a transom might separate a door from the small window above it, often adding a decorative and functional element.
 Simply put, a transom window is a small window above a door (usually a front door) or a window.

 Unfortunately, replacing or repairing a window mullion is not as simple as it looks.
 This is due to the fact that it’s almost impossible to keep the glass panes in place when replacing the mullions.